traez/nextauth-v5-nextjs-authentication/README.md

 For setting up the Google Provider, I defined the `Client ID` and `Client Secret` in the `.env` file.
 - **Configuring Next.js Image Component for Security and Optimization:**
 The `next/image component` in Next.js requires explicit configuration for hostnames, such as `avatars.githubusercontent.com`, in your `next.config.js` file for security and optimization purposes.
 For my GitHub project, I used the newer `remotePatterns` property and set the pathname to `'**'` (double asterisk), which matches any path within the trusted hostname.
 This configuration can also omit the port and pathname for simplicity and security.
+- **FormData in RegistrationForm.jsx:**
+The line `const formData = new FormData(event.currentTarget);` creates a `formData` object from the form element that triggered the submit event.
+This captures the current state of the form's input values.
+The `formData` object contains key-value pairs representing the form fields and their values, ready for further processing, such as sending via the `fetch` API.
+- **Using MongoDB Compass:**
+MongoDB Compass allows you to easily create and manage databases and collections without writing any code.
+This feature is particularly useful for quick setups, prototyping, or when you want to manage your database visually.
+- **Import Cost Extension in Visual Studio Code:**
+The Import Cost extension helps you monitor bundle size by displaying the estimated size of imported packages right next to the import statements in your code.
+This allows you to quickly identify potentially large dependencies that might be bloating your application.

 ### Continued development